-The income tax expense for the half year ended 31 December 2011 was \$1,428 million and the effective tax rate was 27.6%.
+The corporate tax expense was \$1,373 million, representing an effective tax rate of 27.7%.

 The effective tax rate is below the Australian company tax rate of 30% primarily as a result of the profit earned by the offshore banking unit and offshore jurisdictions that have lower corporate tax rates.